open/close all folders

 - During the 25th Tenkaichi Budokai, Videl is getting badly beaten by Spopovitch.
 Gohan rushes to warn her to give up and that she isn't able to defeat Spopovitch.

 You'd Expect: Videl to take Gohan's advice and save herself from possibly dying.

 Instead: Videl continues to fight Spopovitch and he almost kills her by stepping on her skull, attempting to crush it.

-Thankfully: Gohan intervenes and Spopovitch was only forced to kick her out of the ring.
+Thankfully: Yamu becomes disgusted of the beatdown and demands that Spopovitch end the match immediately, thus he was only forced to kick her out of the ring.

-- In the Buu Saga, Chi-Chi is at Kami's lookout and she's struck with grief because of Gohan dying (her anger is justified though, because Gohan is her child and she only feels like how any decent mother would).
+- Chi-Chi is at Kami's lookout and she's struck with grief because of Gohan dying (her anger is justified though, because Gohan is her child and she only feels like how any decent mother would).
 She wants to give Super Buu a piece of her mind.

 You'd Expect: For Chi-Chi to listen to the others and not try to tell Super Buu off because she has no chance in even harming him.

-- In the Buu Saga, after Gohan and Gotenks have been absorbed, everyone starts making a big deal about how the only being strong enough to defeat Buu is Vegeto, who comes unfused after being absorbed by Buu.
+- After Gohan and Gotenks have been absorbed, everyone starts making a big deal about how the only being strong enough to defeat Buu is Vegeto, who comes unfused after being absorbed by Buu.